Ad agency battle: Is Briscoes Lady on move? Tom Phillips court face-off: Ex-TVNZ journo v media firms

 From top TV and radio broadcaster to lawyer squaring off against media firms in the Tom Phillips case - the career of Linda Clark; New Formula 1 TV rights deal in NZ; Unauthorised Jacinda Ardern book cover revealed; But first, one of NZ’s most popular advertising campaigns is up for

-Media Insider: Briscoes advertising account faces shake-up; Tom Phillips injunction - lawyer and ex-TV journalist Linda Clark squares off with media firms; Unauthorised Jacinda Ardern book cover; New Formula 1 TV rights deal in NZ
+Media Insider: Briscoes ad account faces shake-up; Tom Phillips injunction - Linda Clark squares off with media; Unauthorised Jacinda Ardern book; New F1 TV rights deal

 The pair, and their teams, have been responsible for the extraordinarily successful Briscoes Lady television and media campaign, which started in the late 1980s.